Public Holidays in Dominican Republic 2026 – National, Catholic & Cultural Days

 Conclusion

 Public holidays in the Dominican Republic blend religious devotion, historical remembrance, and national pride.
-From Easter celebrations to the Feast of Our Lady of Altagracia and patriotic anniversaries, these holidays structure the cultural and civic life of the nation.
+From Easter celebrations to Marian feast days and patriotic anniversaries, these observances shape the country’s cultural and civic life.

 Also Explore: Public Holidays in Dominica